 The Ford special simulator tools are essential for body repair shops but can also be helpful for mechanics trying to diagnose air bag lights.
-Some diagnostic tree charts in the ford service manual require the use of one of these air bag simulators because they will simulate a complete circuit for diagnostic purposes.
+Some diagnostic tree charts in the Ford service manual require the use of one of these air bag simulators because they will simulate a complete circuit for diagnostic purposes.

 I had a 02 Corolla come in with a flashing warning light.
-As I sat there trying to count the flashes I realized that it was not indicating a stored code but rather it was stuck in initial diagnostics.
+As I sat there trying to count the flashes I realized that it wasn't indicating a stored code, but rather it was stuck in diagnostics.

 There was no pause in the flashes to indicate a 2 digit code.
 When you turn on the key it goes into an automatic self test mode.
 Basically the module sends out a reference signal to all of the sensors and actuators and waits for the return voltage.
-On this Toyota corolla it never got the return signal.

 If you have a Lexus or Toyota with problems in this area there is a quick learning guide available in many different formats including Kindle, Android and MP3.
 Often you can't use normal diagnostic procedures when dealing with these pyrotechnic safety systems.
 Therefore seeking out specialized information is recommended.